RedMadRobot/danger-jira_issue_links/README.md

 ### Plugin for [Danger](https://danger.systems/)

 This plugin collects issue mentions from git commit messages and obtains info from Jira issue tracker.<br>

-Commit message should start with pattern `[TASK-123]`, where TASK is Jira project Id and 123 is issue number.
+By default, commit message should start with pattern `[TASK-123]` ([this can be configured](https://github.com/RedMadRobot/danger-jira_issue_links#usage)), where TASK is Jira project Id and 123 is issue number.
 For example, for commit message:
 ```
 [JSGLK-1145] Resolve bug with incorrect price calculation
 ```